-In Columbus, the elders excommunicated 23 saints at one time for supposedly: forming "a separate administration" within the church by supposedly not giving material offerings "for the local needs," not serving the church, and other such accusations.
+In Columbus, the elders excommunicated 23 saints at one time for supposedly: forming "a parallel administration" within the church; not giving material offerings "for the local needs;" and not serving the church.
 The elders further insisted that if a believer cannot be "one" with them, i.e., "obey" (not just submit to) their "authority," they should find some place else to meet.
 The elders' demand for obedience has usurped the Lord's headship and brought shame to the Lord's name in Columbus.